alhosani-abdulla/Highz-EXP/README.md

 # Highz-EXP
-This is a preliminary version for analyzing data collected from the HighZ-EXP experiment.
+This is a preliminary version for plotting and analyzing data collected from the HighZ-EXP experiment.
 It includes modules for loading files, processing reflection data, plotting spectra, and converting units.

 ## Related Repositories